Joystickplays/WEBFluxusBypasser/README.md

 # WEBFluxusBypasser

 !!
 This project is protected by the MIT license.
-Read LICENSE file.
-TL;DR: You're not allowed to pass this off as your own. !!
+Read LICENSE file. !!

 Just bypasses the Fluxus Key system.
 Input your link and it'll spit out a string of characters you can use for your Fluxus Key.
 Access it on [here!](https://fluxbypass.goteamstudios.xyz)